xNifty/MasterOfThieves/README.md

 Issues
 ------
 Known issues include:
-* Game always registers playing as "jumping" - makes using animations hard (currently being worked on)
+* Game always registers player as "jumping" - makes using animations hard (currently being worked on)

 More Information
 -----------------